XZouProjects/scCODE/README.md

 ### run CODE
 ###light = True, run CODE in a light version, which saves time.

 ###outdir, path to save results.

 ###nts, number of the top suitable strategies for consensus optimization, range 5-10.

 results<-run_CODE(data_sample,group_sample,light = TRUE,outdir=’./’,nts=5)

-###The results will be saved in the path file, where contains an excel of consensus DE information, 3 excel of all the DE results by conquer, OGFSC and scmap filtering.
+###The results will be saved in the path file, where contains an excel of consensus DE information, 3 excels of all the DE results by conquer, OGFSC and scmap filtering.

-### Plot CODE
+### plot CODE
 ###Plot results, evaluation heatmap

 CODE_plot(results)

 ## Other information

-### Type ?run_CODE for more information
+### More information about scCODE

 ?run_CODE